 ATTN: Bureau Director

 Appeals must specify the factual determinations to which the appealing party objects, which underlie the larger determination being appealed, and must explain why those factual determinations should be modified or reversed, in whole or in part.
-A general statement of the appealing party expressing dissatisfaction with the determination being appealed, regardless of whether it is accompanied by a request to reverse that determination, will also be summarily denied.
+A general statement by the appealing party expressing dissatisfaction with the determination being appealed, regardless of whether it is accompanied by a request to reverse that determination, will also be summarily denied.
+Appealing parties must, in other words, explain why the determination being appealed should be changed, and not simply claim that it should be changed.

-Upon receipt of the materials submitted, BPSS will review them and issue a written determination addressed to the party that submitted the appeal, in the same form in which the appeal was originally submitted, e.g., by email or U.S. first-class postal mail, and this writing will constitute the final decision of the State Education Department (SED) of the matter appealed.
+Upon receipt of the materials submitted, BPSS will review them and issue a written determination addressed to the party that submitted the appeal.
+This writing shall constitute NYSED’s final decision of the matter appealed.

-The following is a list of adverse determinations of BPSS that may be appealed:
+The following is a comprehensive, although not definitive, list of adverse determinations of BPSS that may be appealed:

 - denials of a school license application, whether initial or renewal